 - Re-lock settings and restart Terminal for changes to take effect.

-- Verify that you have write permissions to the USB and Applications folder.
+- Check write permissions for both the USB drive and Applications folder.

 - Try using a different USB port.